aerospike/aerospike-graph-service/docs/blogs/BIDIRECTIONAL_SEARCH_PART_1.md

     }
 ```

-It is obvious from the output that the path is not ordered as expected.
+The output path that is returned is not in order due to the nature of the gremlin query.
 The path returned needs to be deconstructed
 and reconstructed, however this does show a full example of how to perform bidirectional search in a single query in
 Gremlin.